NoaLwx/CreatieCoding_blog.1/posts/week5.md

     // leaving out a chunk
     const result = front + back;

-    // ternary operator (condition ? exprIfTrue : exprIfFalse). if this is = 0 -> return the first variable
+    // ternary operator (condition ? exprIfTrue : exprIfFalse).
+    //if this is = 0 -> return the first variable
     //otherwise call itself again with the repeat return repeats == 0 ? result : glitchify(result, chunk_max, repeats - 1);
   };